industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 Central monitoring of energy data from multiple locations in dashboards, with a strict separation between Automation Cell Network (Southbound) and Datacenter (Northbound).
 Because there is no direct connection between Southbound and the connected PLCs with the Internet, this guideline minimizes security risks.

-Sharing the standardized data with a northbound Edge Device, with internet connectivity, via MQTT.
+Sharing the standardized data with a northbound Edge Device, with internet connectivity.

 Structuring the energy data in asset models according to the asset design in Insights Hub in the northbound Edge Device and forwarding them to Insights Hub.